Tbryan4/advanced-javascript-assignment2/README.md

 - Delete products that the user does not want in their dashboard
 - Throw a customized 404 Page error if the user tries to enter an invalid page **OR** tries to bypass the sign in page

+## Shoe Locker
+---

+Shoe locker is a fake business I created that is for the Shoe Lover Niche target Audience

+## Product Card Design
+---

+The Design for this shoe is based off a cartoon design of a real shoe Each Shoe on the store will have a cartoon image drawn from a professional artist to make the website unique to others

 ## 404
 ---